qliu95114/demystify/README.md

 ## Things are related to Azure Platform

-1. How Packet passthrough Internet to Azure VM (not started)
+1. How Network Packet travel bidirection between Internet to Azure VM, between Azure VM to Azure VM, between Azure VM to OnPrem Network (not started)
 1. azurespeedstorage : terraform sample of create storage account in different region
 1. ps_azure : random powershell script
 1. How to use ADX to analyze Storage Analytis Log in a few clicks (get logs from customer and other without config LA)